Catching Up With Joan Cox, Winner of the 2022 NOT REAL ART Grant

 Friday, September 1, 5 PM – 9 PM

-CLOSING RECEPTION: Friday, October 6, 5 PM – 9 PM
+CLOSING RECEPTION: Friday, October 6, 5 PM – 9 PM"The Inevitability of Absence"

 Culture Lab at the Plaxall Gallery